MayerKazui/skl-component-vue-vite-tailwind/README.md

 # Setup
 ## Install

-You can install this project by using : composer create-project mayer-kazui/skl-component-vue-tailwind
+You can install this project by using : composer create-project mayer-kazui/skl-component-vue-tailwind -s dev your-project-name

 Once the project was create you have to run "npm install"